seanh/python-multiversion-dependency-management-demo/README.md

       coverage: {py310,py39,py38}-tests
   ```

-* `make help` prints a list of all the `make` commands

-Unlike our other projects the `Makefile` in this project runs tox _without_ the
-`-q` / `--quiet` argument so there's a little bit more output but users aren't
-left staring at a blank terminal while pyenv installs versions of Python or tox
-installs the project's dependencies.

 ### Coverage

 `make test coverage` will fail if you have some code that's not executed in the
 first version of Python because those lines won't be covered.
 The project
 measures coverage across all versions of Python and combines the results.
 To
 get the full coverage report you have to run `make sure`.
-Or to run just the unit tests (not everything else):
+Or to run just the
-`tox -e '{py310,py39,py38}-tests,coverage'`.
+unit tests (not everything else): `tox -e '{py310,py39,py38}-tests,coverage'`.

 ### `tox.ini`

-This is mostly the same as in our other projects.
 Some notes:

 * You always have to specify the version of Python when running the dev server, unit tests, or functional tests.
   For example there's no `tox -e tests`, it's always `tox -e py310-tests`
   (although `py310-tests` is the default envlist so just `tox` is equivalent to `tox -e py310-tests`).

   This is not necessary for things that only run in one version of Python:
-  formatting, linting, and producing the coverage report are still just
+  formatting, linting, and producing the coverage report are just
-  `tox -e format,lint,coverage`.
+  `tox -e format,lint,coverage` (which will run them with the first version in the `.python_version` file).

 * We're *not* using the `skipsdist = true` or `skip_install = true` options.